Elession/pwn-challenges/Beginner/registers/README.md

 3 is finally added to `RAX`, and now `RIP` is pointing to the `0x40001` intruction.

 ### Assembly Language
-For pwn basics, you can just use this [link](https://www.tutorialspoint.com/assembly_programming/assembly_basic_syntax.htm).
+For ASM basics, you can just use this [link](https://www.tutorialspoint.com/assembly_programming/assembly_basic_syntax.htm).

 Once you start to ascend and learn new concepts, there will be newer types of intructions, but they realistically won't be that daunting to learn.